EOSIO/eos/EXCHANGE_README.md

 we find an unconfirmed action (starting with ?).

 ```
-./enu-cli get actions exchange 3 0
+./enucli get actions exchange 3 0
 #  seq  when                              contract::action => receiver      trx id...   args
 ================================================================================================================
 ```

 ### Machine Readable Account History (JSON)

-So far this tutorial has focused on using `enu-cli` to fetch and display the history, but enu-cli is merely a light-weight wrapper around a json-rpc interface.  `enu-cli` can dump the raw json returned from the json-rpc request or you can make your own json-rpc request.
+So far this tutorial has focused on using `enucli` to fetch and display the history, but enucli is merely a light-weight wrapper around a json-rpc interface.  `enucli` can dump the raw json returned from the json-rpc request or you can make your own json-rpc request.

 Here is the JSON returned when querying sequence 2.
 ```
-./enu-cli get actions exchange 2 0 -j
+./enucli get actions exchange 2 0 -j
 {
   "actions": [{
       "global_action_seq": 32856,